-- According to Maxwell the frequency of light emitted by a hydrogen atom must equal to the frequency of the rotation of the electron this is "light as a wave" picture. - The energy of the emitted "Einstein photon" $\hbar\omega$ must be equal to the difference in the energies of the electron the total energy is conserved!
+- According to Maxwell the frequency of light emitted by a hydrogen atom must equal to the frequency of the rotation of the electron this is "light as a wave" picture. - When light is emitted the electron must change its orbit so the total energy of electron + light is conserved.
+The energy of the emitted "Einstein photon" $\hbar\omega$ must be equal to the difference in the energies of the two electron's states the total energy is conserved!
 This is the "light as a particle" picture. - Assume that the change of the electron's energy is small.